 Finding the right color for your dollhouse is one of the hardest things to choose.
-A dollhouses color can make or break it.
-Even the most well assembled and beautiful dollhouse will loose it’s appeal if you just can't live with it's color scheme.
+Even the most well assembled and beautiful dollhouse will loose it’s appeal, if you just can't live with it's color scheme.
 Colors have to be chosen carefully because once they are on your dollhouse, they are on to stay.
-Dollhouses can only be painted during the assembly process and not afterwards so make sure you won't change your mind later on, because you can't.
+Dollhouses can only be painted during the assembly process and not afterwards, so make sure you won't change your mind later on, because you can't.

-Plan your colors out carefully and actually get some samples and test them on wood sticks so you can see what they will look like once applied.
-The picture on the bottle or paint can will never show you what the color will look like on wood.
+Plan your colors out carefully and obtain samples.
+Test them on wood sticks, so you can see what they will look like once applied.
+The picture on the bottle or paint can will never show you what the color will look like on wood or when the paint dries.
 The same is true for choosing colors online.
-Every monitor is different so the hue you see on yours, is not necessarily the real hue of the paint when you buy it.
+Every monitor is different, so the hue you see on yours, is not necessarily the real hue of the paint when you buy it.
 For this reason, you should always use color samples as a guide only, whether online or on paper.

 Most dollhouses come with many parts and you get the real impact of all those details when you use as many colors as you can.
-Victorian painted ladies were painted in many colors so the intricate decorations could be seen clearly.
-Color schemes are completely a personal preference though and there is no wrong color to paint a dollhouse with if the outcome is right for you.
+Victorian Painted Ladies were painted in many colors so, the intricate architectural details could be seen clearly.
+Color schemes are completely a personal preference and there is no wrong color to paint a dollhouse, if the outcome is right for you.

 I like painting my dollhouses in no less than three colors and no more than five.
-My rule of thumb for choosing a five color scheme is that white always be included as one of the five colors, three of the colors are of a similar hue and one of the colors is the bright accent.
-My Beacon Hill is an example of a 5 color scheme.
+My rule of thumb for choosing a five color scheme is to make white one of the five colors, three of the colors are of a similar hue and one of the colors is the bright accent.
+This Beacon Hill Dollhouse is an example of a 5 color scheme.
 The bright blue is the accent color.